Here’s something you may not know about Warren Buffett: Counting only his take-home pay, the Oracle of Omaha is a pauper compared with his peers.

-Simple, yet effective.
+Simple, but effective.

-Safety — If preserving your money is as important to you as it is to Buffett, dividend investments are preferable because of their low risk.
+- Safety — If preserving your money is as important to you as it is to Buffett, dividend investments are preferable because of their low risk.

-The larger truth is that dividend-paying stocks should be a part of every well-balanced portfolio — young, old, or somewhere in between.
+So don't believe for a second that income investments are boring and only suited for the gray-haired crowd.
+The larger truth is that dividend-paying stocks should be a part of every well-balanced portfolio, whether you’re young, old, or somewhere in between.

-That's because investors win two ways when a company increases its dividend: first, the yield on your initial investment goes up with the dividend; second (and even better), the dividend increase often propels the share price higher.
+That's because investors win two ways when a company increases its dividend.
+First, the yield on your initial investment goes up with the dividend.
+Second, and even better, the dividend increase often propels the share price higher.

-And it's the reason investors are so eager right now to gobble up companies with solid dividend yields.
+That's an unbeatable combination in today's tough markets.
+And it's the reason investors are so eager to gobble up companies with solid dividend yields.

-So, What is Dividend Yield?
+So What Is Dividend Yield?

-Thanks to a change in the tax law, dividends are now taxed at only 15%.
-That's considerably better than the 35%+ taxation levied against ordinary income.
+Moreover, these "bonuses" also offer lower tax rates than similar investments, savings accounts, CDs, or money market accounts.
+Thanks to a change in the tax law, dividends are now only taxed at 15% for individuals who earn less than $441,550.
+That's considerably better than the 20%–35% taxation on ordinary income.

-Dividend yield is simply your rate of return from the dividend payouts, exclusive of any stock price appreciation.
+Dividend yield is simply your rate of return from the dividend payouts, independent of any stock price appreciation.
 It's calculated by dividing the dividends you receive over a year's time by the price you paid for the stock.

-I'll give you an example: Your dividend yield is 5% if you paid $20 per share, and you receive $1 per share in dividends ($1/$20) over the 11 months following your purchase.
+I'll give you an example: Your dividend yield is 5% if you paid $20 per share, and you receive $1 per share in dividends ($1/$20) over the 12 months following your purchase.

-For instance, say someone else buys the same stock a week later when the share price had moved up to $25.
+Dividend yield, however, is not a fixed number.
+It changes along with the share price.
+For instance, say someone else buys the same stock a week later when the share price has moved up to $25.
 Instead of 5%, their dividend yield would only be 4% ($1/$25).